patricksouth/reflector-oidc-localhost/README.md

 # README

-This is a local host example that deploys an attribut reflector for an **OIDC RP** that displays attributes released by the **OIDC OP** after successful authenication.
+This is a local_host example that deploys an attribut reflector for an **OIDC RP** that displays attributes released by the **OIDC OP** after successful authenication.

 This reflector is useful for troubleshooting OIDC claims including decoding encoded access tokens - this is still a work in progress.

-Register this RP with an OIDC OP before starting this service.
+Register this RP with the OIDC OP before starting this service.

 ## Configuration Before Deploying